VissMUT/AntiFlood/README.md

 <h3>Description:</h3>

 Minecraft plugin prohibiting players from writing to chat too quickly, which helps to prevent it from clogging.
+The plugin has compatibility with UltimateChat.

 <h3>Commands:</h3>